maverick9000/maverick9000.github.io/_posts/2020-04-20-Agile-Coles-Notes.md

 ![kanban](/assets/img/uploads/agile_3.png)

-- Don't want multiple WIP you want to start and finish tasks
+- Don't want multiple 'Work in Progress' tasks (WIP) you want to start and finish tasks
-- In JIRA you can limit the amount of WIP tasks allowed, i.e. 1 per developer JIRA warns you If something is blocking or if there's too many WIP
+- In JIRA you can limit the amount of WIP tasks allowed, i.e. 1 per developer JIRA warns you If something is blocking or if there's too many WIPs

 ![kanban](/assets/img/uploads/agile_4.png)